General Information and Philosophy

 Indiana University–Purdue University Fort Wayne

 Fort Wayne, IN 46805-1499

 - Established August 2006

 - The Organizing Body: IPFW Division Continuing Studies

-- To provide education in Japanese language, according to the general curriculum prescribed by the Ministry of Education of Japan, to preschool, primary, and secondary school children.
+- Provide education in Japanese language, according to the general curriculum prescribed by the Ministry of Education of Japan, to preschool, primary, and secondary school children.

-- To offer both Japanese and American children opportunities to understand Japanese culture and to gain cross-cultural experiences by teaching them in Japanese, to the end that they may acquire an ability to think through various issues and make sound judgments from the global perspective.
+- Offer both Japanese and American children opportunities to understand Japanese culture and to gain cross-cultural experiences by teaching them in Japanese, to the end that they may acquire an ability to think through various issues and make sound judgments from the global perspective.

-- To support representatives’ families of Japanese firms stationed in Ft.
-Wayne area by helping them to improve their English and by assisting them to cope with their daily life situations in the United States.
+- To support representatives families of Japanese firms stationed in the Fort Wayne area by helping them improve their English and assisting them to cope with their daily life situations in the United States.